 Offshore processing: refugee status determination for asylum seekers on Manus Island, Papua New Guinea

 This factsheet describes current arrangements for refugee processing and protection on Manus Island in the Independent State of Papua New Guinea (PNG).
-It introduces Manus Island and the offshore processing regime that has been in place there since August 2012, and then sets out the arrangements for refugee status determination (RSD) in PNG, including the relevant legislation, early observations about PNG capacity to perform RSD, how RSD is performed in practice, and the search for durable solutions for people found to be refugees on Manus.
-The factsheet also sets out more general information about PNG, including information about the country’s human rights obligations under international and domestic law, key facts and figures, and key dates in relation to refugee processing since 2012.
+It introduces Manus Island and the offshore processing regime that has been in place there since August 2012, and sets out the arrangements for refugee status determination (RSD) in PNG, including the relevant legislation, early observations about PNG capacity to perform RSD, how RSD is performed in practice, and the search for durable solutions for people found to be refugees in PNG.
+The factsheet also sets out more general information about PNG, including information PNG's human rights obligations under international and domestic law, key facts and figures, and key dates in relation to refugee processing since 2012.

 This factsheet is part of a series on offshore processing, including a factsheet on RSD for asylum seekers in Nauru, and a factsheet on Australia’s responsibility for asylum seekers and refugees in Nauru and Papua New Guinea under international law.

 - 1. Department of Immigration and Citizenship, ‘Annual report: 2012-2013’, 24 September 2013, <https://www.border.gov.au/ReportsandPublications/Documents/annual-report..., p.
 205.